-We are managed by Capitala Investment Advisors, whose investment team members have significant and diverse experience financing, advising, operating and investing in lower and traditional middle-market companies.
-Moreover, our investment adviser's investment team has refined its investment strategy by sourcing, reviewing, acquiring and monitoring 121 portfolio companies totaling more than \$1.1 billion of invested capital from 2000 through December 31, 2016.
-Capitala Investment Advisors' investment team also manages CapitalSouth Partners SBIC Fund IV, L.P. ("Fund IV"), a private investment limited partnership providing financing solutions to companies that generate between \$5 million and \$50 million in annual revenues and have between \$1 million and \$4.5 million in annual EBITDA.
+We are managed by Capitala Investment Advisors, whose investment team members have significant and diverse experience financing, advising, operating and investing in lower middle-market and traditional middle-market companies.
+Moreover, our investment adviser's investment team has refined its investment strategy by sourcing, reviewing, acquiring and monitoring 134 portfolio companies totaling more than \$1.4 billion of invested capital from 2000 through December 31, 2018.
+Capitala Investment Advisors' investment team also manages CapitalSouth Partners SBIC Fund IV, L.P. ("Fund IV"), a private investment limited partnership providing financing solutions to smaller and lower middle-market companies.
 Fund IV had its first closing in March 2013 and obtained SBA approval for its SBIC license in April 2013.
-An affiliate of the Investment Advisor also manages Capitala Private Credit Fund V, L.P. ("Fund V"); a private investment limited partnership providing financing solutions to the lower middle-market and traditional middle-market.
-In addition to Fund IV and Fund V, affiliates of Capitala Investment Advisors manage several affiliated funds.
-We will not co-invest in transactions with other entities affiliated with Capitala Investment Advisors other than pursuant to the conditions of an exemptive order from the SEC, which we received on June 1, 2016, or do so in accordance with existing regulatory guidance.
-We do not expect to make co-investments, or otherwise compete for investment opportunities, with Fund IV because its focus and investment strategy differ from our own.
-However, we have made and expect to continue to make co-investments with Fund V given its similar investment strategy.
+In addition to Fund IV, affiliates of the Investment Advisor may manage several affiliated funds whereby institutional limited partners in Fund IV have the opportunity to co-invest with Fund IV in portfolio investments.
+An affiliate of the Investment Advisor also manages Capitala Private Credit Fund V, L.P. ("Fund V"), a private investment limited partnership, and a private investment vehicle (referred to herein as "Capitala Specialty Lending Corp." or "CSLC"), both of which provide financing solutions to lower middle-market and traditional middle-market companies.
+The Investment Advisor and its affiliates may also manage other funds in the future that may have investment mandates that are similar, in whole and in part, with ours.
+To the extent permitted by the 1940 Act and interpretation of the staff of the SEC, the Investment Advisor and its affiliates may determine that an investment is appropriate for us and for one or more of those other funds.
+In such event, depending on the availability of such investment and other appropriate factors, the Investment Advisor or its affiliates may determine that we should invest side-by-side with one or more other funds.
+Any such investments will be made only to the extent permitted by applicable law and interpretive positions of the SEC and its staff, and consistent with the Investment Advisor's allocation procedures.
+We do expect to make, and have made, co-investments with Fund V and/or CSLC given their similar investment strategies.